Victoria – 938 Mason Street – Wellness House

 We are currently calling this project Wellness House.
 We will consult with local Elders, Knowledge Keepers and Indigenous people with lived experience to design the building and the programming.
 Through this, we aim to provide culturally supportive housing for First Nations, Inuit, and Métis people at risk of or experiencing homelessness.

-The Wellness House’s model of care is currently under development, but it will aim to addresses many systemic barriers to housing and health care for Indigenous peoples.
+The model of care for Wellness House is still being developed.
+It will aim to address systemic barriers to housing and health care for Indigenous peoples.
 It will be the first housing of its kind in BC, creating a safe and culturally supportive environment with wraparound care that aligns traditional Indigenous and western health approaches.

 The Aboriginal Coalition to End Homelessness Society (ACEH) will be the operator of Wellness House.
 The ACEH has experience operating Culturally Supportive Housing since 2020, and currently operates SPAKEN House (Flower House) and Kwum Kwum LeLum (House of Courage):